j2objc-contrib/j2objc-gradle/FAQ.md

 ### How do I manually configure my Xcode project to use the translated libraries?

-If you do not want to use CocoaPods, you will need to modify your Xcode project's build settings.
+Using CocoaPods is the quickest way to use the plugin.
+To configure Xcode manually, you will need to modify your Xcode project's build settings.

 In each case, you need to make sure the specification of the path is relative to the location of the Xcode project.
 We'll assume your J2ObjC distribution is at `/J2OBJC_HOME`.